serifpersia/pianolux-arduino/README.md

 by following this guide you can split one midi connection into two virtual ones and that should let you use both),link: https://tristancalderbank.com/2020/08/19/how-to-use-the-same-midi-device-on-windows-across-multiple-programs-at-the-same-time/

-Here is how you should connect the LED strip and Arduino.The picture is included with the zip file.
+Here is how you should connect the LED strip and Arduino.
 ![LED Strip+Arduino Leonardo Connection Diagram](https://user-images.githubusercontent.com/62844718/221054671-316bdee3-8a36-4753-bfb5-a574059c51ca.png)

 This app is a simple Processing (Java) based GUI that controls a WS2812B LED strip using an Arduino.